Blosc/blogsite/posts/cumulative_sumprod.rst

 Consequences for numerical precision
 ------------------------------------
 When calculating reductions, numerical precision is a common hiccup.
-For products, one can quickly over flow the data type - the product of ``arange(1, 14)`` already overflows the maximum value of ``int32``.
+For products, one can quickly overflow the data type - the product of ``arange(1, 14)`` already overflows the maximum value of ``int32``.
 For sums, rounding errors incurred due to adding elements of a small size to the running total of a large size can quickly become significant.
 For this reason, Numpy will try to use pairwise summation to calculate ``sum(a)`` - this involves breaking the array into small parts, calculating the sum on each small part (i.e. simply successively adding elements to a running total), and then recursively summing pairs of sums until the final result is reached.
-Each recirsive sum operation thus involves the sum of two numbers of similar size, thus reducing the rounding errors incurred when summing disparate numbers.
-This algorithm also only has a minimal additional overhead to the naive approach and is eminently parallelisable.
+Each recursive sum operation thus involves the sum of two numbers of similar size, thus reducing the rounding errors incurred when summing disparate numbers.
+This algorithm also only has a minimal additional overhead compared to the naive approach and is eminently parallelisable.
 And it has a natural recursive implementation, something which computer scientists always find appealing even if only for aesthetic reasons!

 .. image:: /images/cumulative_sumprod/pairwise_sum.png
     :width: 50%